pamandrejko/tekton-pipeline/README.md

 So before you can apply the yamls in this repository to your OpenShift cluster, you need to edit the two `yaml` files:

-1. Edit the https://github.ibm.com/pama-ibm/tekton-pipeline/blob/master/config/cicd-slack/01b-slack-webhook-secret.yaml file and add the URL of your SlackApp.
+1. Edit the https://github.ibm.com/pamandrejko/tekton-pipeline/blob/main/config/cicd-slack/01b-slack-webhook-secret.yaml file and add the URL of your SlackApp.
-2. Edit the https://github.ibm.com/pama-ibm/tekton-pipeline/blob/master/config/cicd-slack/01c-web-hook-secret-key.yaml file and provide a BASE64 encoded string which you will provide when you configure the webhook on your Git repository.
-This value is used to secure the communications between your cluster and the webhook
+2. Edit the https://github.ibm.com/pamandrejko/tekton-pipeline/blob/main/config/cicd-slack/01c-web-hook-secret-key.yaml file and provide a BASE64 encoded string which you will provide when you configure the webhook on your Git repository.
+This value is used to secure the communications between your cluster and the webhook.

 ### Create a project